GitMirroring/gnuboot/site/faq.md

 Unknown.
 Probably not.

-Does libreboot make my machine 100% free?
+Does GNU Boot make my machine 100% free?
 ==========================================

-Libreboot on all devices only provides host hardware init firmware images, that can be written 25XX SPI NOR Flash.
+GNU Boot on all devices only provides host hardware init firmware images, that can be written 25XX SPI NOR Flash.
 But on many systems there are a lot more computers running blob firmware.
 Some of them are not practical to replace due to being located on Mask ROM.